 How to Use a Tablet or iPad as a Second Monitor

-Second monitors are an excellent solution for those looking to expand their computer’s viewing surface.
-Tablets and iPads can serve as an affordable alternative to full-scale monitor setups, especially when meant for occasional use.
+Second monitors are an excellent solution for expanding their computer’s viewing surface.
+Tablets and iPads can be an affordable alternative to full-scale monitor setups, especially for occasional use.

-If you’re wondering how to use a tablet or iPad as a second monitor, you’ve come to the right spot.
-This article shares helpful tips and apps you can use to connect the two seamlessly.
+You’ve come to the right spot if you’re wondering how to use a tablet or iPad as a second monitor.
+This article shares helpful tips and provides apps to connect the two seamlessly.
 Let’s dive right in.

 How to Use a Tablet or iPad as a Second Monitor for a Windows PC

 Connecting a tablet or an iPad to a Windows PC can be done through third-party apps.
-There are plenty of apps out there, but we’ve only listed some of the best ones.
+Many apps are out there, but we’ve only listed some of the best ones.

 Our winner for connecting any device to your Windows PC is the Splashtop app.
 This remote-access tool allows you to use your Windows PC from the iPad or tablet with a subscription or for free.
 The great thing is that the screen mirroring feature comes with the free version.

 There are two components of this app.
-Splashtop, an app you install on your tablet or iPad, and Splash Display, a Windows PC agent.
+Splashtop is an app you install on your tablet or iPad, and Splash Display is a Windows PC agent.

 Follow the steps below for detailed instructions on how to connect your iPad or tablet to a Windows PC: